siriusbontea/roman-empire/README.md

 ##### Datasets:

 - Roman Roads [data used in this project](data/RomanRoads.js) is derived primarily from the [Digital Atlas of Roman and Medieval Civilization Dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/TI0KAU) but combined with data from [Mercator-E Project](https://fabricadesites.fcsh.unl.pt/mercator-e/) to add to the Hispania region, and [VOL. 4 THE ROADS Fasc.
 4.1 NOTES ON THE ITINERARIA](http://library.biaa.ac.uk/cgi-bin/koha/opac-retrieve-file.pl?id=5417eb858dee0a9bdd06f2d8671bbc0c) to add to some of the missing segments in the Asia Minor region.
 The dataset from [The Roads of Roman Britain](https://roadsofromanbritain.org/index.html) was not incorporated, not because it was lacking — rather the oposite as it had more detail compared to all of the other datasets.
-If interested in Roman Roads in Britania specifically, be sure to check out their highly detailed research.
+If interested in Roman Roads in Britannia specifically, be sure to check out their highly detailed research.

 - [Project MERCURY-MINERVA-SIMREC (Computational Modeling in Roman Studies)](https://projectmercury.eu/datasets/)